 If you want results, call us.
 If you want peace of mind, call us.
 If you want representation who understands the hardship that has been thrust upon you, call us.

 Everyone has suffered at least a mild burn at some point in their lives, whether from a wayward campfire ember or a grease splatter while cooking.
 Burns are common in the United States, with approximately 486,000 people needing medical care for burns every year.
 Unfortunately, fire-related deaths are also common, and the CDC found that one fire-related death happened every 169 minutes in 2012.

 Burns are caused by electricity, heat, chemicals, radiation, or friction.
 Many burn injuries occur as a result of car accidents, motorcycle accidents, defective products, and many more.
 They are a type of skin injury that are rated by how deep the burn went, how much damage was caused to the skin, and how much damage was caused to the surrounding area, such as the underlying tissues.
 Although exposed parts of the body are at the most risk of being burned, internal injuries such as nerve damage are possible too.
-Whether your burn injuries were the result of a car accident, product liability accident, or any action due to the negligence of another, our law firm can fight for justice and fair compensation.
+Whether your burn injuries were the result of an auto accident, product liability accident, or any action due to the negligence of another, our law firm can fight for justice and fair compensation.

 Burns happen in a number of ways.
 While most of us associate burns with flames, that’s not the only way they occur.
 The American Burn Association estimates:

 In many burn injury cases, especially concerning electrical burns, thermal burns, or chemical burns, the accident may have been caused by someone else’s negligence.
 Electrical and chemical burns are a common hazard in many occupations, which is why OSHA enforces safety regulations.
 Sadly, it’s not uncommon to see workplace injuries occur as a result of company negligence.
 If a company doesn’t have thorough safety standards in place, they will almost certainly be held liable for any accidents that result.